theima/ein/README.md

 ```
 {
-  events?: Observable<ViewEvent>;
+  actions?: Observable<Action>;
   map?: (attributes: Dict<string | number | boolean>) => Dict<string | number | boolean>;
   onBeforeDestroy?: () => void;
 }
 ```

-events should be returned if the component should communicate any events.
+actions should be returned if the component should communicate to views.
 The map can be used to add additional properties to the object thats sent to the view template to create a new view.
 The onBeforeDestroy function will be called before the view is destroyed, it will be called before the renderer removes the native element representing the component.

+#### Styling components

+Components does not have any style sheets bound to them, they are short hand and therefor bound to this application and should be styled the same way as views.

 ### Extenders